emgong/double-takes/app/posts/2017-08-26-locking-with-promises.md

       .then(console.log.bind(console))
       .catch(console.error.bind(console))

+*(If you're a bit fuzzy on how promises work, last year I recorded [a conference talk on Javascript promises][patterns] that you might want to watch.)*

+[patterns]: /posts/2016-01-14-common-patterns-using-promises

 Don't worry if you don't see anything wrong here.
 The problem isn't in the code per se, I just made an incorrect assumption about how `prompt.get()` works.